FAQ – How Much is My Case Worth?

 But that’s where hiring a lawyer comes in.

-We are constantly monitoring jury verdicts, settlements, studies, and new developments in the law for guidance in case valuation.
+We constantly monitor jury verdicts, settlements, studies, and new developments in the law for guidance in case valuation.
 We have probably worked at least several cases with facts similar to yours.
 We tend to go up against the same lawyers and law firms over and over and are familiar with their strategies.
 We have probably been in front of the judge we drew in your case several times and can use that experience to help predict how she will rule in your case.
+We understand that some of our clients value getting their day in court, while others would rather move on with their lives.

 For these reasons, we will put you in a position to make an informed decision about whether to accept a settlement offer.